 Despite these risks, Dr. Wechsler recommends continuing nebulizer use to maximize asthma care, but urges users to clean them before and after each use.
 Microbes can collect in the nebulizer if the device isn’t cleaned properly.

-This information has been reviewed and approved by Michael E. Wechsler, MD, Flavia Cecilia Lega Hoyte, MD and Rafeul Alam, MD (May 2020)
+This information has been reviewed and approved by Michael E. Wechsler, MD (February 2022)

 The information on our website is medically reviewed and accurate at the time of publication.
 Due to the changing nature of the COVID-19 pandemic, information may have since changed.
 CDC.gov and your state’s health department may offer additional guidance.